The Doors (album): Background

-The Doors' final lineup was formed in mid-1965 after keyboardist Ray Manzarek's two brothers Rick and Jim Manczarek left Rick & the Ravens, whose members included besides Manzarek, jazz-influenced drummer John Densmore and then-novice vocalist Jim Morrison.
-The group was integrated when guitarist Robby Krieger agreed to join.
+The Doors' final lineup was formed in mid-1965 after keyboardist Ray Manzarek's two brothers Rick and Jim 'Manczarek' left Rick & the Ravens, whose members included besides Manzarek, jazz-influenced drummer John Densmore and then-novice vocalist Jim Morrison.
+The group's four man membership was established when guitarist Robby Krieger agreed to join.
 Though he had previous experience playing folk and flamenco, Krieger had only been playing the electric guitar for a few months when he was invited to become a member of the band, soon renamed the Doors.
 They were initially signed to Columbia Records under a six-month contract, but they asked for an early release after the record company failed to secure a producer for the album and placed them on a drop list.

 Following their release from the label, the Doors played residencies in mid-1966 at two historic Sunset Strip club venues, the London Fog and Whisky a Go Go.
 They were spotted at the Whisky a Go Go by Elektra Records president Jac Holzman, who was present at the suggestion of Love singer Arthur Lee.
 After he saw two sets, Holzman called producer Paul A. Rothchild to see the group.
 On August 18, after attending several appearances of the band, Holzman and Rothchild ultimately signed them to Elektra Records.

-The Doors continued performing at the Whisky a Go Go until on August 21, when they were fired due to their performance of "The End" on which Jim Morrison added an improvised retelling section of the Greek myth of Oedipus.
-Morrison had missed the first of two sets that night, as he had stayed at the Tropicana Hotel, tripping on LSD.
+The Doors continued performing at the Whisky until on August 21, when they were fired due to their performance of "The End" on which Morrison improvised a retelling section of Oedipus Rex.